fluid-lab/MyL3-External-Data/README.md

 * Visit ```http://localhost:3000``` in your browser.

-### Important libraries used to bring google fit data:
+### Important libraries used to provide google fit data:

 * Google OAuth 2.0 : Name of script file used is api.js and this is the link to it.